Pixlox/Pixlox/README.md

 **Headphones (Pair 2):** ***Razer Blackshark V2X***

 This pair is mainly just meant for gaming.
 It also has a knob on the side for volume, which is extremely useful.
 This headphones response curve shows that it is extremly bassy, so I wouldn't suggest it for music production, but it is very comfy, and I can wear it for long periods of time.

-**Mousepad:** ***SteelSeries QcK Edge XL***

-This mousepad is...a mousepad.
-It works well with my mouse, leaves some space for my wrist, and feels great on my hands.
-It works for what it does.

-**Voice Assistant:** ***Google Nest Hub***

-This is useful for setting timers, or asking questions or anything general.
-I can also use it for Netflix and other things, but my laptop works better for that, of course.
-I've matched my desktop wallpaper to the wallpaper on this to give my room more of a theme.

 ### Thank you!